 One of the biggest challenges of a divorce (besides the emotional impact) is separating your life from your spouses.
 You not only have to figure out child custody and financial arrangements for your children, but there is also the division of marital property.
 While deciding what assets should go to who can seem obvious at times, there are big assets, such as the family home, that are much more difficult to determine.
 This holds even more true if only one person has their name on the mortgage.

-If you and your spouse are thinking about a divorce or a legal seperation you should strongly consider working with a divorce attorney.
+If you and your spouse are thinking about a divorce or a legal separation you should strongly consider working with a divorce attorney.
 Working with an attorney will give you and your ex-spouse the best possible chance for success after the divorce is finalized.
-To get in contact with our family law team please fill out a form online or give us a call at (480) 467-4348.

 Disposition of Property

 ARS 25-318 describes the laws behind the disposition of property, assets, and the assignment of marital debts.